No Products in the Cart

 If you buy coffee pre-ground then the world will continue turning.
 But you’ll honestly notice the difference if you can grind it fresh.
 For pour over, we’re after a medium grind - something like caster sugar if possible.

 Pop your brewer on a scale, zero the weight and add the ground coffee to the filter.
 Give the filter a little shake to the flatten out the coffee.

 Before you heat your water, warm-up your mug with some hot tap water so your drink stays hot for longer.
 Stick your water in the kettle and get heating.
 Aim for around 205°f (96°c).
 Too cold and your coffee will be under-exposed and tasteless.
 Too hot and it can scorch your beans.
 Either way it won’t be the 100% we’re aiming for.
-If you don’t have a thermometer to hand then boil the kettle and let it stand for a minute before you start pouring.
+If you don’t have a thermometer at hand then boil the kettle and let it stand for a minute before you start pouring.